Huddersfield: Shopping

 Huddersfield has a large and diverse retail shopping area, enclosed within the town's ring road, compared with other towns of its size.
 There are three shopping areas: Kingsgate, The Packhorse Precinct and The Piazza Centre.
 The Piazza offers an outdoor shopping mall near the public library, with a grassed area, used for relaxation and events throughout the year such as entertainment, international markets and iceskating in winter.
 Through the adjacent Market Arcade is a covered market hall, which has listed building status, due in part to its distinctive roof formed by hyperbolic paraboloids.
 It is adjacent to the town hall and public library.
 An open market trades next to Tesco, on the other side of the town centre.

-The town centre is home to several national high street retailers and chain stores including Clinton Cards, GAME, House of Fraser, JD Sports, Sports Direct (formerly JJB), W H Smiths and Wilko; up until January 2008, it also had a Woolworths.
-Fast food outlets include KFC, McDonald's, Pizza Hut, Subway, Wimpy and Nando's.
-High street clothing and fashion retail outlets such as, Marks & Spencer, River Island, Topman and Next.
-There are three major supermarket outlets in the town centre, and alongside the ring road: two Sainsbury's and one Tesco.
-In 2014 a small Morrisons store opened centrally.
-Shortly after opening the Morrisons closed and the space was taken by a Foot Asylum.
+The town centre is home to several national high street retailers and chain stores.
 There are also a variety of small specialist and independent shops, many in the three-storey Victorian shopping arcade, Byram Arcade, on street, Westgate.

-However over the last decade many shops have closed down causing a general decline of the town centre.
-Most notability the closure of British Home Stores (BHS) in 2016 left a large shopping unit empty in The Piazza Centre.
-In 2019 Marks & Spencer announced 17 closures within the UK, one of these is the Huddersfield store.
+However, over the last decade, many shops have closed down causing a general decline of the town centre.
+Most notability, the closure of British Home Stores (BHS) in 2016 left a large shopping unit empty in The Piazza Centre.
+In 2019, Marks & Spencer announced 17 closures within the UK, including the Huddersfield store.